Intelligently navigating tmux panes and Vim splits

 Solution

-This is a pure tmux scripting solution that uses Vim’s titlestring
+This is a pure tmux scripting solution that uses Vim’s titlestring feature to

 detect when Vim changes focus between its split windows and/or tabs.
 It doesn’t